ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 :::callout
 **Learn more**

-Want learn more about IPFS Gateways?
+Want to learn more about IPFS Gateways?
 See the [IPFS Gateway conceptual guide](../concepts/ipfs-gateway.md).
 :::

 ### Sneakernet